DimitriLeandro/AI-Sound-FX-Emulation/jupyter/README.md

     This Jupyter Notebook aims to generate an impulse response for each fx described in /datasets/guitar_chords_v2/fx/parameters.json and simulate them using convolutons.
 Audio inputs: /datasets/guitar_chords_v2/preprocessed_original/audio_files/ Outputs: /datasets/guitar_chords_v2/impulse_response_emulation/audio_files/

-### 5) compare_original_fx_with_ir_emulation.ipynb:
+### 5) compare_original_fx_with_ir_and_ia_emulation.ipynb:

-    This Jupyter Notebook aims to compare the original fx results with the IR emulation results for each FX.
-The metrics used for comparison are described in this file.
+    This Jupyter Notebook aims to compare the original fx used on Guitar Chords v2 Dataset with the IR emulation and AI emulation results for each FX.
+The metrics used for comparison are Cossine Similarity and MSE.

+### 6) dataset_fold_for_ai.ipynb:

+    Lorem ipsum dolor sit amet...